Fire suppression system owners guide

 • Middle left

-If excessive cotton trash or debris is present, repeat the blow-out procedure until clear.
+If excessive cotton trash or debris is present, repeat blow-out procedure until clear.

 3. Review Activation Procedure (Daily Requirement)